ibexa/documentation-developer/docs/permissions/custom_policies.md

 A `PolicyProvider` object provides a hash containing declared modules, functions and Limitations.

-- Each Policy provider provides a collection of permission *modules*.
+- Each policy provider provides a collection of permission *modules*.
 - Each module can provide *functions* (for example, in `content/read`, "content" is the module, and "read" is the function)
 - Each function can provide a collection of Limitations.